KhronosGroup/OpenXR-Tutorials/tutorial/3-graphics.rst

 	:end-before: XR_DOCS_TAG_END_RenderCuboid2
 	:dedent: 8

+From the passed-in pose and scale, we create the ``model`` matrix, and multiply that with ``CameraConstants::viewProj`` to obtain ``CameraConstants::modelViewProj``, the matrix that transforms from vertices in our unit cube into projection space.
+We apply our "pipeline" - the shader and render states.
+We update two uniform buffers, one containing cameraConstants for the vertex shader, the other containing the normals for the cuboid.
+We assign our vertex and index buffers and draw 36 indices.

 Now moving to ``RenderLayer()`` and under the section where we clear the color and depth image vies, add the following code:

 .. literalinclude:: ../Chapter3/main.cpp